-The roof A/C used on Airstream's Basecamp has the lowest profile of any A/C on the market today.
-Coupled with an industry exclusive fiberglass basepan this lower profile and lighter weight means less drag and improved fuel efficiency.
+The roof air conditioner used on Airstream trailers is one of the most popular on the market today.
 In your owner's packet is a set of literature covering all operating and maintenance instructions.
-If the literature is misplaced, contact the A/C manufacturer or your Airstream dealer for replacement.
+If the literature is misplaced, contact the air conditioner manufacturer or your Airstream dealer for replacement.